gdemeester3112/LabReport2/LabReport2.md

 ## This is what happened after I used /add-message?s=Hello
 ![Image](AddHello.png)

+1) The methods in my code that were called were StringServer and handleRequest
+2)

 ## This is what happened after I used /add-message?s=How are you
 ![Image](AddHowareyou.png)